vatpac-technology/sops/docs/terminal/canberra.md

 All other aircraft require a 'Next' call to CB TCU.

-The Standard Assignable level from CB ADC to CB TCU is:
+The standard assignable level from CB ADC to CB TCU is:

 | Flight Rules | Level |
 | ------------ | ----- |